-Sometimes all you need is a sweet, sentimental piece of fiction to ignite a healthy flash of catharsis.
-John Green's novels, and the films they have inspired, are the perfect solution for those searching for something as uplifting as it is heartwarming.
+Sometimes all you need is a sweet, sentimental piece of fiction to spark some serious catharsis.
+John Green's novels, and the films they have inspired, are the perfect solution for those searching for something uplifting, heartwarming, and poignant.

 - Publication Date: March 2005

 - Blurb: Miles "Pudge" Halter's life is far from remarkable.
 But when the high school junior leaves his home in Florida to attend the Culver Creek Boarding School in Alabama, he meets the fascinating and destructive Alaska Young and his life is never the same.